Sara and Hoppity

-Sara and Hoppity is a children's puppet television series, created and produced by Roberta Leigh.
+Sara and Hoppity is a British children's puppet television series, created and produced by Roberta Leigh, which aired from 1962 to 1963.
 It was based on a series of four books written by Leigh and illustrated by Marion Wilson.
-Most of this series no longer exists in the archives, but the first episode and episode 46 are known to exist.
+Most of this series no longer exists in the archives, but the first episode and episode 47 are known to exist.

 Background

 The series ran from 27 February 1962 until 26 February 1963, with 52 episodes of about thirteen minutes.
 The copyright date on the first episode is 1960.

 The show was produced by Roberta Leigh and directed by Arthur Provis.
 The art director was Bill Palmer, and the editor was Peter Saunders.
 The puppets were made by Jack Whitehead and operated by Jane Tyson, Jane Phillips and Michael Whitehead.
 Roberta Leigh wrote the screenplay, music and lyrics.
 The music was arranged by Ronald Hanmer and the show was made by P. P. Productions of Teddington for Roberta Leigh.
 Unlike some similar puppet shows of the time, the puppet strings were all but invisible.